 - A bus stop can be added to accommodate the student.

-- A district van can be utilized to transport the student.
+- A district van can be used to transport the student.

 - A foster parent or another approved adult is willing to transport the student.